iMetal Resources (TSXV:IMR) E10: C$-2.45 (As of Feb. 2026)

 iMetal Resources Business Description

 iMetal Resources Inc is a Canadian exploration-stage company.
 It is principally engaged in the exploration and development of mineral properties in Ontario and Quebec, Canada.
-It has one reportable segment being the acquisition and exploration of resource properties.
-The company owns an interest in Gowganda West Property, Ghost Mountain Project, Mosher Lake, Kerrs Gold Project, and the Carheil Property.
+The company has one reportable segment being the acquisition and exploration of resource properties.
+It owns an interest in Gowganda West Property, Ghost Mountain Project, Mosher Lake, Kerrs Gold Project, and the Carheil Property.